revbayes/revbayes.github.io/tutorials/biogeo/index.md

 jump dispersal cladogenesis results in one daughter lineage inheriting the ancestral range $A$, and the other daughter lineage inheriting a previously uninhabited area, $B$ or $C$ (Figure [fig:dec_cartoon]g).
-See @Matzke2012 for an excellent overview of the cladogenetic state transitions described in the literature.
+See {% cite Matzke2012 %} for an excellent overview of the cladogenetic state transitions described in the literature.

 Make the cladogenetic probability event matrix